 Remember: Christmas isn't about having a perfect morning.
 It isn't about the decorations.
 It isn't about the presents.
 It's about love. #family #love #Christmas #Christmasmorning

 A holy baby was born on earth because He loves us.
 God gave us the ultimate gift on Christmas morning, and we should take a minute to remember and reflect on that.

 It’s also about the love of family and friends.
 Would you do all that you do on Christmas morning if you didn’t love your family?

 So even if everything doesn’t go as planned, no worries.
 Sit back, marvel in everything you accomplished, and enjoy the love of your family.

 Do You Have Any Special Christmas Morning Hacks?

-Is there something special that you do on Christmas morning to help make it stress free?
+Is there something special that you do to have a stress free Christmas?
 Please share!
 Leave a comment below.

 I hope you all have a magical, stress free Christmas morning with your family!